-Limit: 2-4 objectives; approximately one sentence long each
+Limit: 2-4 objectives, approximately one sentence long each

-Learning objectives are statements that follow the session description and describe what the participant is expected to achieve (outcomes) as a result of attending your session.
-Your description MUST (i.e. it is a requirement) include:
+Learning objectives are statements that follow the session description and describe what the participant is expected to achieve (outcomes) because of attending your session.
+Your description must (i.e. it is a requirement) include: